Public Record

 Rock Spring, and Lafayette like an ulcer

-to invite flow in and out, drowned
+to invite flow in and out, juiced

 the residents in taxes to make up